SJaffa/Jplots/README.md

-It should be pretty simple to run this code and get the plots out, but if you want to do anything more complicated please contact the authors on sarah.jaffa@astro.cf.ac.uk as the code is still a bit of a mess.
+It should be pretty simple to run this code and get the plots out, but if you want to do anything more complicated please contact the authors on s.jaffa@herts.ac.uk.

 Thanks!